top of page

 WHAT ARE THE PILLARS OF NATURE RELATIONSHIPS?

-While this framework has been co-written with Original Peoples and Nations' representation, it does not claim to speak on behalf of all Indigenous Peoples and local communities.
+While this framework has been co-created with Original Peoples' and Nations' representation, it does not claim to speak for all Indigenous Peoples and local communities.
+Instead, it acknowledges the diversity of voices, knowledge systems, and lived experiences that shape relationships with the land.

 hamish-weir-q8Jb1md-8k8-unsplash.jpg